The HIBEAM Instrument at the European Spallation Source: Theoretical background

-The observation of neutron conversions to anti-neutrons and/or sterile neutrons at HIBEAM would be of fundamental significance.
-The HIBEAM program corresponds to `essential scientific activities' in 2020 Update to the European Particle Physics Strategy~\cite{EuropeanStrategyGroup:2020pow}.
-The HIBEAM searches exploit unique BNV channels for which, unlike single proton decay in which $B$ and $L$ must be simultaneously violated to conserve angular momentum, $B$ is the only hitherto conserved quantity which is violated.
-Furthermore, owing to the experimental challenges of performing such searches there are comparatively few searches for free neutron-antineutron conversions $(\Delta B=2, \Delta L=0)$ compared with, for example, the leptonic equivalent process of neutrinoless double beta decay $(\Delta B=0, \Delta L=2)$.
+The observation of neutron conversions to anti-neutrons~\cite{Phillips:2014fgb} and/or to sterile neutrons at HIBEAM would be of fundamental significance.
+The HIBEAM searches exploit unique channels for baryon number violation (BNV).
+Unlike single proton decay in which $\mathcal{B}$ and $\mathcal{L}$ must be simultaneously violated to conserve angular momentum, in these channels $\mathcal{B}$ is the only hitherto conserved quantity which is violated.
+Furthermore, owing to the experimental challenges involved, relatively few searches for free neutron-antineutron conversions $(\Delta \mathcal{B}=2, \Delta \mathcal{L}=0)$ have been performed, compared with, for example, the leptonic equivalent process of neutrinoless double beta decay~\cite{Dolinski_2019} $(\Delta \mathcal{B}=0, \Delta \mathcal{L}=2)$.

-While the need for `blue sky' exploration and high-sensitivity testing of conservation laws strongly motivates the HIBEAM program, there also exists a number of theoretical arguments, summarised below, outlining why BNV is expected.
-Furthermore, as discussed, neutron conversions can arise as a single phenomena addressing a specific problem, eg baryogenesis, as well as being coupled to other signals of new physics such as neutrinoless double beta decay.
+While the need for `blue sky' exploration and high-sensitivity testing of conservation laws strongly motivates the HIBEAM program, there also exists a number of theoretical arguments, summarised below, outlining why BNV is to be expected.
+Furthermore, as discussed, neutron conversions can arise as a phenomenon addressing a specific problem, such as baryogenesis, as well as being coupled to other signals of new physics such as neutrinoless double beta decay.

+\begin{itemize} \item The mechanism by which the observed matter-antimatter asymmetry in the Universe came about is not understood.
+However, it is known, as one of the so-called Sakharov conditions~\cite{Sakharov:1967dj}, that BNV is required for baryogenesis.
+Neutron conversions feature in a number of scenarios of baryogenesis~\cite{Babu:2006xc,Mohapatra:1980qe,Berezhiani:2015uya,Dev:2015uca,Allahverdi:2017edd}. \item The conservation of $\mathcal{B}$ corresponds, like lepton number ($\mathcal{L}$), to an accidental symmetry in the SM.
+For theories extending the SM, BNV and lepton number violation (LNV) therefore tend to occur generically. \item Observable low-scale BNV via neutron conversions features in a number of extensions of the SM, such as scenarios of extra dimensions~\cite{Nussinov:2001rb}, branes \cite{Dvali:1999gf}, and supersymmetry~\cite{Barbier:2004ez,Dutta:2005af,Calibbi:2016ukt}.